-Video transcript: Sci-fi facilities for UK plant science
+Video transcript: Sci-fi plant science centre animation

 You may wish to play the video in another window to watch it side by side with the transcript below.
 Alternatively, you can watch the video on our YouTube channel with captions.

 The National Plant Phenomics Centre is an advanced laboratory to lead food security and biofuels research into the 21st century.
 A UK National Capability based at IBERS, Aberystwyth University.
 The multi-million pound centre uses high throughput automated measuring of plant characteristics.
 Fully operational in 2013.

 Computer controlled, automated conveyor systems move the plants past watering and nutrition stations into imaging units.
 Under computer control, plants are selected for imaging as required.

 Thermal Infra Red Unit: The TIR analysis tells us if the plants' stomatal function is normal.
 In most of the units, images are collected from side and above to allow 3D construction, using zoom lenses to acquire detail.